 Children under 7

-buy online lasix We conduct baptisms on the first Sunday of each month, either at our ‘Celebrate Together’ service at 10am, or after the service at 12.30pm.
+We conduct baptisms on the first Sunday of each month, during our ‘Celebrate Together’ service at 10am, or on Saturdays or Sundays at 12.30.
 The choice is yours.

 Children over 7